aregsar/aregsarblog/blog/how-to-setup-a-github-pages-blog-with-markdown.md

 On the settings page, scroll down to the Github pages section and activate Github pages by selecting the master branch using the select source dropdown and then clicking save.

-Shown here is the Github pages section after I completed all the configuration for this site that will be covered in the following steps:
+Shown here is the Github pages section after I completed all the configuration for this site that will be covered in the following sections:

 ![Image](https://aregsar.com/blog/images/how-to-setup-a-github-pages-blog-with-markdown/github-pages-repo-settings-area.jpg)